 Both cause the insulin surges that skew so many other systems in the body.’
 (2)

 Why You Need to Balance Your Blood Sugar

 As a nutritional therapist, stabilizing blood sugar is the number one issue I deal with and usually the first thing I work on with all of my clients.

 Balanced blood sugar will help to manage one’s overall mood.
-When balanced you can expect to reduce anxiety, stress, confusion, brain fog, irritability and overall inflammation.
+When balanced you can expect to reduce stress, confusion, brain fog, irritability and more.
 You will find you sleep well, lose weight and have more energy.

-Having balanced blood sugar is the KEY to good health as well as your ticket to preventing diabetes.
+Having balanced blood sugar is the KEY to good health.

 Moving From Blood Sugar Problems to Type 2 Diabetes